anilmainali/Everyday-Learning/ScratchPad.md

 Dialogue box opens

 Select all the preferences and enter info.

 Click on Start Recording.

 Recording dialogue box opens and the application where you perform the actions.

+Start performing the actions by commenting each action/ by giving start end transaction name and  by putting into right actions.

+After you are done stop the recording.

+Design studio dialog opens.

+Close the Design studio and you will see the actual recording/codes.